IHEC/ihec-ecosystems/docs/metadata/1.0/Ihec_metadata_specification.md

 The SRA XML schemas are here: [http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=xml_schemas](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=xml_schemas)

+This is an older specification.
+We highly recommend to comply with the most recent specification which can be found [here](https://github.com/IHEC/ihec-ecosystems/blob/master/docs/metadata/2.0/Ihec_metadata_specification.md).

 ## How to define multiple values per metadata tag

 The same attribute may be used multiple times in a single XML record.
 This may be most useful, for example, for supplying URIs to multiple ontologies or for supplying multiple references to a single ontology such as in the case of DISEASE_ONTOLOGY_URI.
 For example, describing a brain primary tissue using ontology terms for ('Brodmann (1909) area 8', 'Brodmann (1909) area 9') would be: